The Section Car Pages

 Unlike many other Fairmonts, this car has its original engine.

-The engine, like that of the car above, was built some time in the first half of 1949, probably around April.
+The engine was built 23 May 1949 and shipped out 6th of June.
 Allowing for shipping, these cars would have been assembled sometime in 1950.
 This is suggestive of these cars being demonstrators for Tutts.
 Serial Number 104 is in Queensland.

 The front fenders are footwells!